Rutgers Cancer Institute of New Jersey

 President Barack Obama, State of the Union Address, January 20, 2015

-Shridar Ganesan, MD, PhD, associate director for translational science and chief of molecular oncology at the Cancer Institute, is leading this clinical trial.
+Shridar Ganesan, MD, PhD, associate director for translational science and chief of molecular oncology at Rutgers Cancer Institute, is leading a clinical trial at Rutgers Cancer Institute that uses DNA analysis to examine rare cancers and those resistant to traditional therapies.
+He notes the sequencing is a different approach to identifying treatment.
 “In recent years we have learned that cancers that arise in one organ, such as breast cancer or lung cancer, are not just one disease, but rather a collection of distinct diseases with varying responses to different treatment strategies.
-We therefore need to examine many features of each cancer to better classify it and identify effective treatment,” notes Dr. Ganesan.
+We therefore need to examine many features of each cancer to better classify it and identify effective treatment,” reported Dr. Ganesan.

-While precision medicine efforts are being carried out at the nation’s top cancer facilities including Rutgers Cancer Institute, these centers are forging collaborations to ensure rapid discovery and dissemination of scientific findings.
-For instance, a collaborative effort between the Cancer Institute of New Jersey and RUCDR Infinite Biologics® within the Human Genetics Institute of New Jersey at Rutgers supported by a $10 million anonymous gift, is being enhanced.
+While precision medicine efforts are being carried out at the nation’s top cancer facilities, including Rutgers Cancer Institute, these centers are forging collaborations to ensure rapid discovery and dissemination of scientific findings.
+For instance, a collaborative effort between Rutgers Cancer Institute and RUCDR Infinite Biologics® within the Human Genetics Institute of New Jersey at Rutgers supported by a $10 million anonymous gift is being enhanced.
 The collaboration is enabling investigators to identify the drivers that make a tumor cancerous and target therapies to these abnormalities in a more rapid fashion than ever before.

-More broadly, Rutgers Cancer Institute is part of the Oncology Research Information Exchange Network (ORIEN), which is comprised of top cancer centers across the nation.
-With a focus on ‘Big Data’ and information sharing, the ORIEN initiative encourages members to utilize a single clinical trial protocol known as Total Cancer Care®.
+More broadly, Rutgers Cancer Institute is part of the Oncology Research Information Exchange Network (ORIEN), which comprises top cancer centers across the nation.
+With a focus on ‘Big Data’ and information sharing, the ORIEN initiative encourages member cancer centers to come together to use one protocol known as Total Cancer Care®.
 Through this study, consented patients agree to donate their tissue and clinical data for research to understand cancer at the molecular level.
-ORIEN members share de-identified data to accelerate the development of precision medicine and treatments, which enables researchers and clinicians to more quickly match eligible patients to clinical trials and conduct larger and more comprehensive analyses.
+Importantly, patients are followed for life; if new drugs are identified that would match with a patient’s mutation, that patient will be notified.